Jetbuilt offers Enterprise users the option to require proposals to be approved by a Manager before they are sent out.

 Navigate to Settings > Company > Defaults and scroll to the bottom of the page - you will find a checkbox there titled "Projects Require Manager Approval."
 Select this checkbox, then make sure to click "Update Workflow Options" to save this change to your account.

 In Settings > Company > Team, you can edit User Permissions to assign a user as a Manager.
-Simply select the Control Projects (Manager) checkbox as seen below.
+Simply select the user you wish to modify, then toggle the Control Projects (Manager) checkbox as seen below.

 Creating Projects/Watermarked Proposals: